RealityProgrammer/Overseer-Inspector/README.md

 ## Inheritance
 Inheritance might not work very well for now (especially parent's methods, properties).
 But it's currently work in progress.

+## Aurora Interpreter
+Made in...
+2-3 days (with the code got from RPUnity Toolkit, check that out too), it might not be very performance or works correctly.
+Exception (and crash) might happen at certain degree, and initial overhead is drastically increased (probably because of the use of dynamic object).
+Report any error if something went wrong"

 # Acknowledgement
 This is one person project, everything might not be performance, nor be bug free, but suggestion and bug report are highly welcomed.